wa7vc/wa7vc.org/README.md

 ASDF is used to ensure the correct versions of needed software, so either use ASDF or consult .tool-versions to ensure you have the right versions on your development system.

+New versions to deploy to production are tagged in git following typical SemVer style.

 ## Deployment
 While anything Elixir can compile to will work as a server, by default we're using an Ubuntu 18 VM.